How to get from Mexico City to Puebla?

 As we mentioned above, buses going from Mexico City to Puebla depart from lots of places around Mexico City.
 As a tourist, you’ll most likely be using one of these three:

 Most people depart from TAPO, as this is the closest to the city centre.
-The Central Mexico Norte is only convenient when you stay close to a metro that connects directly with this station.
-If you want to go straight from the airport, don’t bother going to the centre first.
-You can find buses to Puebla leaving from both airport terminals.
+The Central Mexico Norte is only convenient if you’re staying close to a metro that connects directly with this station.
+If you want to go straight from the airport, don’t bother going to the centre first, you can find buses to Puebla leaving from both airport terminals.

 Step 1: Getting to the bus station in Mexico City